 Shareable calendar links:

 - do not require an account or login.

-- can be password protected (Premium account).
+- can be password protected (with a paid subscription plan).

 - work well for providing temporary calendar access.